kaiosilveira/nodejs-circuit-breaker/README.md

 #### External service is misbehaving, circuit is opened

-When the circuit is `OPEN`, all requests will be blocked and the endpoint will fail fast.
+When the circuit is `OPEN`, all incoming requests which would activate the problematic remote service will be rejected, unless there is a cache entry for the user requesting the data.

+##### Cache entry available

+In this case, the circuit breaker will return a potentially outdated result, but which will still allow users to see something on the UI. to let users know about the possible discrepancy between what's in the screen and what is the current state of the system, a flag `fromCache: true` is provided.

 ##### Failing fast